JunhuiLi1017/DIY-NIW-EB1A/README.md

 ## Items included in the mail
 **The forms are not difficult to fill.
 Make sure you sign the forms, otherwise it will be returned.
 Make sure you put enough information they need**
 - G-1145 clipped to the front (if you want electrical notification): https://www.uscis.gov/g-1145.
-- Cover Letter: find it in the repo.
+- Cover Letter: find it in the repo (PL_CoverLetter.pdf).
 - Form I-140 and check: https://www.uscis.gov/i-140.
 - Form I-907 and check (if you apply for premium processing): https://www.uscis.gov/i-907.
 - Form ETA-9089 (two copies, I do not know why, but others suggested, so prepared the same two copies; I ONLY completed J, K, L, and M sections)